smithandrewl/awesome-ideas/README.md

   - Show images for each item (if any)

  Bonus:
+   - Use a SQL database of some kind (embedded or client-server)
    - Allow for the export to multiple formats (pdf, html, etc)

 ### Maze Generator